How to Deal When Your Patient Is Inappropriate for Therapy Services

 3. Prepare your case based on the evaluation findings

 OTs, like any other healthcare providers, like quantitative data to support their clinical findings.
-Display to your boss what your evaluation revealed about your patient in the most standardized way: Cognitive assessments, manual muscles tests, pain scales, range of motion, vitals at rest and with activity, etc.
+Display to your supervisor what your evaluation revealed about your patient in the most standardized way: Cognitive assessments, manual muscles tests, pain scales, range of motion, vitals at rest and with activity, etc.

 Note all assist levels for all relevant ADLs and IADLs.
 The proof is in the numbers and can go two ways: either the patient is the epitome of health and won’t benefit from additional intervention or the patient’s condition is too dangerous to be addressed by therapy.